zupago-zz/zpush/README.md

 `Python`, `Java`, `Json`, `Net`, `Swift`, `Ruby`, `NodeJs` all work

-A post request to https://zpush.zupago.pe/pusher/safari/generator
+A `POST` request to https://zpush.zupago.pe/pusher/safari/generator

 with the following perimeters